akamai/cli-appsec/README.md

 Command options:
   --json        Print the raw json response.
-All commands respect this option.                       [boolean] --edgerc      he full path to the .edgerc file.                                                     [string] --section     The section of .edgerc to use.                                                        [string] --help        Prints help information.                                            [commands: help] [boolean] --version     Current version of the program.                                                      [boolean]
+All commands respect this option.                       [boolean] --edgerc      The full path to the .edgerc file.                                                    [string] --section     The section of .edgerc to use.                                                        [string] --help        Prints help information.                                            [commands: help] [boolean] --version     Current version of the program.                                                      [boolean]